pwlmaciejewski/markdown-html/README.md

 ## Usage

 Basic usage:

-	markdown-html in.md > out.html

-or
     markdown-html in.md -o out.html

-Use watch mode for maximum pleasure:
+Use in watch mode for maximum pleasure:

     markdown-html -w in.md -o out.html

 List of options: